BellaMrx/HTML_Guide/README.md

 ### 6.4.
 Use icons
 * These icons are called favicons, these are good for recognition on the website.
 Favicons can be created with any image editing software.
-But also on the web there are online tools with which icons can be created e.g. [favicon.io](https://favicon.io/)
+But also on the web there are online tools with which icons can be created e.g. [favicon.io](https://favicon.io/) .
+Favicons should be saved in `.ico` format.
+If another file format is used, the MIME type should be specified (e.g. PNG format: `type="image.png"`).
+The size of a favicon is usually `16x16` or `32x32` pixels.
+Additionally icons can be used for mobile devices e.g. IPhone or IPad the value `apple-icon-touch` is specified at `rel`.
   - example --> *6_Graphics_Multimedia/Part_5/index.html*
      ```
       <head>